Feed the Birds Day

 Bird watching is the biggest hobby of all, enjoyed by people young and old.
 Coaxing wild birds to make your backyard their home, is accomplished largely by having a readily and consistent food source.
 Your bird feeders are that vital source.

 On this day, everyone is encouraged to leave out food for backyard wild birds.
-Better still, make this the start of a daily habit of feeding your backyard birds.
+Better still, make this the start of a daily habit of feeding them.
 Seeds are the best food for them at this time of year, as it is a high-energy food source.
 Bread does not offer nearly as much energy but will do when food is scarce, and you don’t have any birdseed.

 Downy Woodpecker 02